History of Berliner FC Dynamo (2004–present): First seasons and Berlin Cup success (2014–2019)

 The team from the successful 2013–14 season had mostly stayed intact.
 BFC Dynamo recruited forward Andis Shala from FC Carl Zeiss Jena, midfielder Joshua Putze from FC Energie Cottbus and defender Rico Steinhauer from VfB Germania Halberstadt for the 2014–15 season.
 Björn Brunnemann was team captain.
 The 2014–15 season marked the return of BFC Dynamo to league matches on live television.
 BFC Dynamo played a 1–1 draw away against FC Carl Zeiss Jena away in the opening match of the 2014-15 Regionalliga Nordost in front of 5,265 spectators at the Ernst-Abbe-Sportfeld on 2 August 2014.
 More than 1,200 supporters of BFC Dynamo had travelled to the match.
 The match was broadcast by Mitteldeutscher Rundfunk (MDR).
 BFC Dynamo defeated FC Viktoria 1889 Berlin 1–3 away in the fourth matchday on 22 August 2014.
 The team then lost 1–3 at home to 1.
 FC Union Berlin II in the fifth matchday on 29 August 2014.
 It was the fifth consecutive loss against 1.
 FC Union Berlin II in league matches.
 Coach Volkan Uluc resigned after the 0–0 draw against Berliner AK 07 in the 12th matchday on 2 November 2015.
 BFC Dynamo met 1.
 FC Magdeburg at home in the 13th matchday on 8 November 2014.
 The team was temporarily led by assistant coach Martino Gatti in the match.
 BFC Dynamo lost the match 0–1 in front of 5,103 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
 Thomas Stratos then became then the new coach.
 The team managed a 0–0 draw away against TSG Neustrelitz in the first match under Stratos in the 14th matchday on 21 November 2014.
+The team defeated FC Carl Zeiss Jena 3-1 the on 16th matchday, 6 December 2014.
 BFC Dynamo was in seventh place in the league before at the winter break.
 The team was undefeated since the arrival of Stratos.